Introduction

 The Process Script File

 A process script is a text (*.txt) file with process commands you can create with any text editor.
-The process commands are the functions that TFSim requires to create the thin film stack.
+It contains a few commands with settings, followed by commands that describe the process flow to build the thin film stack.
 This is an example process file:

 # GENERAL SETTING